zzzprojects/docs/learnentityframeworkcore.com/pages/configuration/fluent-api/type-configuration.md

 ---
-title: Type configuration in Entity Framework Core
+title: Type Configuration in Entity Framework Core
 description: Entity Framework Core provides a range of options for configuring types (entities) using the Fluent API
 canonical: /configuration/fluent-api/type-configuration
 status: Published
-lastmod: 2023-02-27
+lastmod: 2025-07-11
 ---

-# EF Core Type configuration
+# EF Core Type Configuration

 Entity Framework Core provides a range of options for configuring types (entities) using the Fluent API.
 These options are available as methods that can be chained to the `ModelBuilder.Entity()` method, which is available in generic and non-generic versions.
 The non-generic methods take the name or type of the entity to be configured: